 From 2012 to 2016, California experienced its worst drought in 600 years and in 2018 the largest wildfire in state history.
 Meanwhile, pumping, treating, and heating water comprised 20 percent of electricity and 30 percent of natural gas demand in California.

 The pressure on our water, energy, and infrastructure is growing.

-In 2021, the Program will begin providing turn-key services to help Partner Utilities meet new state and local water efficiency goals, reach local difficulty to serve customers (e.g., low- and moderate-income property owners and renters), and produce water and energy savings on the customer side of the meter.
+In 2021, the Program began providing turn-key services to help partner utilities meet new state and local water efficiency goals, reach local difficult-to-serve customers (e.g., low- and moderate-income property owners and renters), and produce water and energy savings on the customer side of the meter.

 Based on the Pay-As-You-Save® model piloted by the Town of Windsor, City of Hayward, and East Bay Municipal Utility District, the regional Program makes the following customer offer: